 Every gardener should plant herbs.
 They will add some natural insect repellent to any veggie bed.
 They smell good, look great and of course, you cook with them.
 The wife and I have a dedicated herb bed.
 This bed borders part of our patio.
 I would like to tell you that this location was selected because of the insect repellent properties of herbs.
-It was really done this way so the grand kids would have easy access for playing in the herbs.
+It was really done this way so the grandkids would have easy access to playing in the herbs.

 Stop by Wells Brothers Pet, Lawn & Garden Supply in Plano.
-Our patio is overflowing with fresh herbs, garden plants and flowers ready to plant in your garden.
+Our patio is full of fresh herbs, garden plants, and flowers ready to plant in your garden.